 When there is a decision to separate there will be a need to look at how assets should be shared.
 There is also the consideration of children in the marriage and what is best for them and their needs.

 A financial settlement is a legally binding decision and will cover the specifics of your financials and assets.
-If you and your ex spouse or civil partner do not reach an agreement they could try and make a financial claim against you in the future.
+If you and your ex-spouse or civil partner do not reach an agreement they could try to make a financial claim against you in the future.